Our garden is the farms pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 There are two basic types of compost: hot compost where you actively turn the pile and create compost quickly; and cold composting where you simply leave a pile of organic matter to slowly decompose on its own.
 We do cold composting.
 It takes about 2 years for the compost to decompose, but the end result is a nutrient rich soil that does wonders for the garden.

 Gardening is hard work.
-So why would we spend all that time and energy growing things we don't like!
-A garden should be practical, but above all it should be enjoyable, and the best part is enjoying the fruits of your labours at the dinner table.
+So why should anybody spend all that time and energy growing things they don't like?
+A garden should be practical, but above all it should be enjoyable, and the best part is enjoying the fruits of your labors at the dinner table.

 When I first started gardening, I grew the vegetables that I thought I "should" eat.
-If a seed would mature in our short growing season...then I planted it.
+If a seed would mature in our short growing season, well then I planted it.
 Needless to say, I wasted a lot of food in those first few years, until I realized that my joy of gardening is linked to my joy of eating.

-Being vegan, vegetables are an integral part of our diet...but that doesn't mean we have to eat the yucky ones!
+Being vegan, vegetables are an integral part of our diet, but that doesn't mean we have to eat the ones we dislike!

 There are many aspects to a garden.
 Not only do we try to keep our garden in balance, but we try to keep our garden in balance with our whole farm.
-Check out our blog for more articles about what we do on our farm and in our garden.
+Hopefully, this article encourages you to try out new things in your garden, and be less concerned about potential "dangers".

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.